logical_xor= <xarray.ufuncs._UFuncDispatcher object>¶

 Compute the truth value of x1 XOR x2, element-wise.

-Logical XOR is applied to the elements of x1 and x2.
-They must be broadcastable to the same shape.
+x1, x2 (array_like) – Logical XOR is applied to the elements of x1 and x2.
+If

-Boolean result of the logical XOR operation applied to the elements of x1 and x2; the shape is determined by whether or not broadcasting of one or both arrays was required.
+bool) – Boolean result of the logical XOR operation applied to the elements of x1 and x2; the shape is determined by broadcasting.
+This is a scalar if both x1 and x2 are scalars.